BlueBrain/Search/README.md

   --name test_bbs_mysql test_bbs_mysql
 ```

-NB: The paths need to be absolute for `--volume`.
+NB: For `--volume`, the paths need to be absolute.

 You will be asked to enter the MySQL root password defined above
 (`DATABASE_PASSWORD`).